ibm-cloud-docs/assistant-data/install-120.md

       ```
       {: codeblock}

-    **Attention**: Currently, the service does not support the ability to provide your own instances of resources, such as Postgres or MongoDB.
+    Currently, the service does not support the ability to provide your own instances of resources, such as Postgres or MongoDB.
 The values YAML file has `{resource-name}.create` settings that suggest you can do so.
 However, do not change these settings from their default value of `true`.
+    {: important}

 1. Save and close the `values-override.yaml` file.